Sally Dibb-Holland - Head of Early Years

 Jonathan Bailey- Assistant Head of Primary School

 Jonathan studied Sport Science and Physical Education at the University of Birmingham, also completing his QTS.
 His first teaching position was at an independent boarding co-educational school, Bromsgrove Preparatory School; he was Head of Geography and Physical Education.
 He then moved to Cairo and worked at Modern English School from 1999 to 2003.
 He initially arrived as Head of Sport before moving into the classroom.
 He moved back to the UK and undertook a role as part of the Senior Leadership Team of Dormer House School, a small independent school in the Cotswolds.
-After 3 years Jonathan moved to The King’s School, Worcester where he spent 10 years in various roles as Head of Computing (He is a CEOP Ambassador), Senior Teacher and acting Deputy-Head.
-Whilst at The King’s School Jonathan also completed his M.Ed. in Educational Leadership at the University of Gloucestershire and has presented at several educational conferences and had his work published in several journals, newspapers and magazines.
+After 3 years Jonathan moved to The King’s School, Worcester where he spent 10 years in various roles as Head of Computing (he is a CEOP Ambassador), Senior Teacher and acting Deputy Head.
+Whilst at The King’s School, Jonathan also completed his M.Ed. in Educational Leadership at the University of Gloucestershire and has presented at several educational conferences.
+He has had his work published in several journals, newspapers and magazines.

 Jonathan is keen, and active, in all areas of extra-curricular activities and willingly takes part in all.
 He is also the Deputy Designated Safeguarding Liaison Officer for the College.

 Richard Moore was educated at Woodbridge School in Suffolk and Brunel University (WLIHE), where he gained a Bachelor of Education.
 Richard taught at a school in Ealing London for 10 years before moving to a teaching post in Hong Kong for 6 years.
 Richard returned to work in a school in Marlborough, Wiltshire before taken the post in Cairo Egypt.